 - False imprisonment

 This type of offense is quite common in Sanford and Seminole County.
-86% of the “domestic violence” offenses in Seminole County, FL in 2019 were simple assault, with 30% of them occurring in the city of Sanford, FL.
+86% of the “domestic violence” offenses in Seminole County, FL in 2019 were simple assaults, with 30% of them occurring in the city of Sanford, FL.
 Obtaining the correct representation is important.
 You want to make sure the attorney and law firm you are hiring have extensive experience handling domestic violence offenses in Sandford and Seminole County.
-This matter because it means they are familiar with the inner workings of the local legal system.
-Call us today for a free consultation, our lawyers have over 20 years of combined experience successfully litigating cases in Sanford, FL, Seminole County and around Central Florida.
+This matters because it means they are familiar with the inner workings of the local legal system.
+Call us today for a free consultation, our lawyers have over 100 years of combined experience successfully litigating cases in Sanford, FL, Seminole County, and around Central Florida.

 If you’re dealing with a domestic violence offense or injunction against you, you need to know there are federal laws in addition to state laws that you should be aware of.
 For instance, the Violence Against Women Act (“VAWA”) was passed by Congress in 1994 and updated in 1996 to recognize “Domestic Violence” as a national crime, allowing federal laws to help overburdened state and local criminal justice systems.